LeeVaughn/happy-primer/README.md

 * The main page gives the user the option of viewing cute pictures, funny gifs, or motivational quotes
 * The Flickr API is used to display pictures from various categories
-* The Giphy API is used to display gifs from various categories
+* The GIPHY API is used to display gifs from various categories
 * A MongoDB database is used to return the various motivational quotes
 * The user can search for specific categories of pictures and gifs.